 If the bird needs emergency care, a citizen may transport the bird to a licensed veterinarian who may care for the bird for 24 hours before transporting it to a licensed wildlife rehabilitator.
 While it is illegal to transport manu-o-Kū, there is a “Good Samaritan” provision of the Migratory Bird Treaty Act that allows one to capture, possess and transport the bird just long enough to deliver it to a licensed rehabilitator or veterinarian.

-After contacting one of the official groups listed above and you are advised to transport the injured manu-o-Kū, you may carefully approach the bird and gently pick it up.
+After contacting the Manu-o-Kū Hotline and you are advised to transport the injured manu-o-Kū, you may carefully approach the bird and gently pick it up.
 Birds breathe by expanding their ribcage which is more delicate than mammals.
 It’s important not to squeeze or confine their bodies too tightly.
 You should place the bird in a towel, t-shirt or small sheet, making sure the top of the bird is covered.
 A manu-o-Kū’s only defense is its long, sharply pointed bill, so be careful when handling the bird and keep them out of reach from your face or eyes.
 Place the bird in a clean, dry, well-ventilated, covered container (cardboard box, plastic tub, pet carrier, etc.).
 You should lay a towel or t-shirt on the bottom of the container.
 Do not give the bird water or food.
 Keep the container in a cool, dry and quiet place while transporting it to a rehabilitator or veterinarian.

 For more information on what to do with an injured bird, please visit Hawai'i Wildlife Center's website.